Yolan10/AIgentChat-Dspy-light/docs/configuration.md

 # Configuration

 The application can be customized through environment variables.
-These variables can be set in a `.env` file or exported in your shell.
+Variables defined in a `.env` file are loaded automatically, or you can export them in your shell.

 | Variable | Description | Default |
 |----------|-------------|---------|